C0wnuts/pyNetRecon/README.md

 <br />

 ## Changelog
-Version 1.0:<br/>
+Version 1.1:<br/>
+- Fix a bug that prevented querying trusted domains via an external domain account on the trusted domain controller
+- Drastically reduces DNS resolutions of host names found in the domain via threading implementation
+- Change the folder tree during output for a more ergonomic classification
+- Add -D parameter to specify custom DNS IP
+- Add -t parameter to specify the number of threads for dns resolution Version 1.0:<br/>
 - Domain information gathering via LDAP & LDAPS : domain users, domain computers, DC list, IP associated with hostname of computers
 - Domain information gathering on Trusted Domain via providing the DC IP of the other domain